FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-10-02-server-security.md

 5. Scroll down to the "enabled" option at Line 107 and set it to `true`.

-6. Scroll down to the Timeout setting at line 110 and set it to the desired number, the higer the less likely it is for people to have to login again when on the same device as before.
+6. Scroll down to the Timeout setting at line 110 and set it to the desired number, the higher the less likely it is for people to have to login again when on the same device as before.

 the default is `10` (minutes), you are able to set it to whatever value you want (like `60` for 1 hour or `1440` for a complete day)